nicholas-fedor/watchtower/docs/configuration/arguments/index.md

     If a container fails to become healthy within 5 minutes, Watchtower logs a warning but continues with the next container to avoid blocking the entire update process.

+!!!
+Warning "This functionality is currently not supported when used in combination with linked-containers."
+     This limitation exists because linked-containers require coordinated updates across dependency chains, which conflicts with the incremental nature of rolling restarts.

 ### Cleanup Old Images

 Removes old images after updating containers to free disk space.